DUNE-DAQ/daq-conf/docs/ConfigPlotting.md

 ## Usage

 In `daqconf` it's possible to create a diagram of a DAQ configuration in the [DOT graph description language](https://en.wikipedia.org/wiki/DOT_(graph_description_language)), which can then be fed to the `dot` program to generate a viewable graphic.
 This is accomplished using the `create_config_plot` application.
-You can run `create_config_plot -h` to see how it's used, but to explain it simply, you provide it with a database file, the name of a session in that database, and then the name of an object associated with the session.
+You can run `create_config_plot -h` to see how it's used, but to explain it simply, you provide it with a database file, the name of a system in that database, and then the name of an object associated with the system.
 It will create a plot using that object as the root of the plot.
-Note the object either needs to be the session itself, or a segment or an application in it.
-E.g., with the `daqsystemtest` repo you can generate a plot of the `mlt` application in its `ehn1-local-2x3-config` test DAQ session via:
+Note the object either needs to be the system itself, or a segment or an application in it.
+E.g., with the `daqsystemtest` repo you can generate a plot of the `mlt` application in its `ehn1-local-2x3-config` test DAQ system via:
 ```
 create_config_plot -f config/daqsystemtest/example-configs.data.xml -s ehn1-local-2x3-config -r mlt
 ```
-and if you want to plot the entire session, you can run
+and if you want to plot the entire system, you can run
 ```
 create_config_plot -f config/daqsystemtest/example-configs.data.xml -s ehn1-local-2x3-config -r ehn1-local-2x3-config
 ```